 In addition to COVID self-attestation solutions and contact tracing features that already form part of the comprehensive student mobile app experience, the mobile device and their installed applications may be a vital key to getting students safely back to the classroom

 Delivering the right information and the right support to the right users will ensure that remote and returning students feel supported and in contact with their school.
 This will go a long way to enhancing wellbeing and retention over the coming 6-12 months.

-Enabling the capture of accurate class engagement and attendance, whether in remote classes, in-person classes or a mixture of the two, will play a key role in measuring student engagement and helping to identify students who may need support.
+Enabling the capture of accurate class engagement and attendance with a student attendance tracker, whether in remote classes, in-person classes or a mixture of the two, will play a key role in measuring student engagement and helping to identify students who may need support.
 And as students return to campus, empowering them to check in to classes without the need to swipe, touch or sign anything reduces risks while ensuring the painless administration of attendance collection.